INFORMATION LETTER FOR THE FIRST DAY OF SCHOOL - 6 January 2020

 Remember, our office door is always open.

 The ‘settling in’ period at the beginning of the year is stressful for both you, and your child.
-Therefore, we would like to assist with tips to make things a little easier.
+Therefore, we would like to assist by offering some advice to make this transition as smooth as possible.

-We have appointed additional staff members for the transition stage in January.
-Be assured your child will learn to adapt with loving and patient Farmyard staff members to care for him/her.
+We have appointed additional staff members to lend an extra hand during the ‘settling-in’ period in January.
+Be assured that in time, your child will learn to adapt to our routine with the help of our loving and patient Farmyard staff.

-* For your Orange or Green class little one - send a ‘comfort’ item to school if necessary (dummy, toy, blankly etc.) Please note that this is only temporary.
+*For your Orange or Green class little one - send a ‘comfort’ item to school, but only if necessary (dummy, teddy, blankly etc.) Please note that this is only temporary and once your child has settled, they will be encouraged to leave the item in their bag.

-*Your own positive, friendly and calm attitude will go a long way in making your child feel secure when he/she is being dropped off.
+*Your own encouraging, positive and relaxed attitude will go a long way in making your child feel at ease when he/she is being dropped off.

-* Encourage your child to be adventurous and to try out all the new activities at school.
+* Encourage your child to be adventurous and to try out all the activities on offer in their new class.

 * Show him/her that you trust the teacher and her assistants.